 - Enable Exported Performance Monitors.
 Select this option to enable Performance Monitors for the exported devices.
 This mode activates the polling engine to immediately begin polling the new monitors upon their creation. - Create Device Dependencies.
 Select this option to create an up dependency for each child device in a parent-child relationship in the exported devices.
-The child device will not be actively polled when the parent device is down. - After all export settings are configured, click Export. - 7 Click Export.
+The child device will not be actively polled when the parent device is down. - 7 Click Export.
 The Status field and progress bar displays the progress of the export.